Little-Known & Unusual Careers in Medical and Health | EduMed.org

 In

 If you find yourself enjoying both left-brained and right-brained courses and activities, a creative healthcare career helps marry those two interests.
-Many creative roles exist in this sector, but you may not have heard about them previously.
+Many creative roles exist in this sector, and some incorporate a surprising mix of art and science, but you may not have heard about them previously.

 Prosthetics Technician

-Some programs require only a high school diploma/GED and on-the-job training while others require an associate degree lasting two years.
+How to Get Started: Some programs require only a high school diploma/GED and on-the-job training while others require an associate degree lasting two years.
+Finding the program that is best for you will depend on your state requirements and personal preferences.
 Learners must also pass a certification exam if their state requires it.

 Dental Technician